 It is one of the most adaptable types of bread as well.

 Fougasse can go either sweet or savory.
 My favorite way to eat it is filled with red bell peppers, walnuts, and gouda cheese.
+It’s a great mid-day snack paired with a French soda!
 The combinations are endless with this adaptable bread.

 I have also made a sweet version of fougasse.
 I fashioned it after my mother’s cinnamon rolls, filling the center with cinnamon, sugar, and butter for a dessert bread.

 Faluche comes from the northern part of France and the southern part of Belgium.

 It is a pale white bread that is dense and soft.
 It has an interesting shape, not round or flat, but an in-between height.

 In French bakeries, they will bake faluche first thing in the morning while their ovens are still heating up.
 This way of baking gives faluche its pale color.

 My favorite way to eat my faluche is spreading a glob of cream cheese on a chunk and throwing on some smoked salmon.